 - The nano text-editor or familiarity with vi

-You can find general network configuration for a specific adaptor with the command:
+You can find general network configuration for a specific adapter with the command:

 Simply edit the fields that are required, such as IPADR.
 You may have additional lines in your config file, with a DNS showing as:

-These values may cause issues if you edit your DNS via resolv.conf, which is the recommended method that we’ll be covering in a little bit.
+These values may cause issues if you edit your CentOS DNS config via resolv.conf.
+This is the recommended method that we’ll be covering later.
 Keeping them may result in changes to resolv.conf being reset to these values on a reboot.
 As a result, you may want to remove these lines.
 Additionally, some network interfaces use DHCP for activation which would also cause the DNS in resolv.conf to be overwritten.
 To prevent this, you can add the following to ifcfg-eth0:

 Once complete press Ctrl+O to write out the changes and Ctrl+X to exit nano, or Shift+zz to save and quit with vi.

-We can now configure your DNS server with:
+We can now edit the CentOS DNS config with:

 Change the nameserver values to your preference, in our case to Cloudflare.
 Press Ctrl + O to save and Ctrl + X to exit nano or Shift+zz to save and exit in vi.